 - Twos/Helpers (superego) are kind, generous and often selfless, which is their backwards way of hoping that somebody will be nice to them and get their needs met.
 "Love Hungry", or perhaps "Desperately Craves Affection," is their Basic Fear.
 They like feeling needed and can get possessive of the people they care about, and sometimes forget how to please themselves (Looking for Love in All the Wrong Places is a major theme of the Enneagram).
 On the other hand, a healthy Two is a model of altruism and unconditional love.

 - Threes/Achievers/Motivators (id) can be chameleonic in their pursuit of acceptance and status, becoming whatever they think will make them popular; Lucy Ricardo's willingness to do anything for fame was a major Three trait, as is the surface shine of a Stepford Smiler.
 Their Basic Fear is of being worthless.
 They are susceptible to public opinion, and can become so obsessed with pleasing everyone that they kind of forget what their actual personality is like.
 (Getting Hoist by Your Own Petard is another major theme of the Enneagram.)
 Paradoxically, a healthy Three is the most authentic and genuine person you will ever meet.
 David Foster Wallace's "Good Old Neon" is a pretty good example of what it's like to ride in the head of a Three.
+Despite their apparently high self-esteem, they actually feel a lot less confident than they let on.

 - Fours/Individualists/Romantics (ego) are the reason True Art Is Angsty.
 Their Basic Fear is that they have no identity or personal significance, that the world will forget them when they're gone.
 They are sensitive and self-aware, looking inwards for meaning, and express themselves with their prolific creative output...
 Or they may become the stereotypical Mad Artist who thinks no one understands them and may be Driven to Suicide.
 When they aren't cutting off their own ears, they are luminary and visionary creators, helping make sense of the senseless world around them.